HiSPARC/sapphire/doc/index.rst

 files with `Python <www.python.org>`_.
 It provides the following main
 classes:

-    * :class:`corsika.CorsikaFile.CorsikaFile`: The file class provides a generator over all events in the file.
+    * :class:`corsika.reader.CorsikaFile`: The file class provides a generator over all events in the file.
-    * :class:`corsika.CorsikaFile.CorsikaEvent`: The event class that provides a generator over all particles at ground.
+    * :class:`corsika.reader.CorsikaEvent`: The event class that
+      provides a generator over all particles at ground.

 This documentation sometimes refers to the |corsika| users manual, this users manual can be found here `CORSIKA User's Guide